SharePoint/sp-dev-docs/docs/sp-add-ins/creating-sharepoint-add-ins-that-use-low-trust-authorization.md

 -  **App-only Policy:** Add-ins that use this policy can perform any action that it has permission to do, even if the user does not have permission for the action.
 The developer must request that this policy be used in the add-in manifest of the add-in.
 The request must be approved by the user who installs the add-in.
 This policy is allowed for only provider-hosted SharePoint Add-ins.

-For more information about authorization policies, see  [Add-in authorization policy types in SharePoint 2013](add-in-authorization-policy-types-in-sharepoint-2013.md).
+For more information about authorization policies, see  [Add-in authorization policy types in SharePoint](add-in-authorization-policy-types-in-sharepoint-2013.md).